trvra/hubot-hp-house-cup/README.md

 ## This is completely broken
 It might be!
 I'm so sorry!
 Would you please log an issue here on Github so this module can be improved?

+## Roadmap
+- Yo: most of the code in this repo is stubbed out from yeoman, but I want to take a pass and ensure that it is as local organic artisanal as I want it to be
+- Actual tests: should be able to make changes, run tests, and feel confident in pushing new versions
+- More complex Regex: this module should capture more natural language forms of adding and removing points
+- Reasons: this module should be able to store and retrieve reasons for why points were added and removed